lunarc/lunarc_docs/docs/batch_system.md

 ## Using the node local disks to improve I/O performance

-On Alarik and Erik, all nodes have a local disk.
+On Aurora and Erik, all nodes have a local disk.
 This disk offers superior bandwidth when compared to accessing your home space or the /lunarc/nobackup centre storage.
 In particular when files are read or written repeatedly during execution it is advisable to copy the input